kapicorp/kapitan/docs/usage.md

                         ignore the version from .kapitan --schemas-path SCHEMAS_PATH
+                        set schema cache path, default is "./schemas" --yaml-multiline-string-style STYLE
+                        set multiline string style to STYLE, default is 'double-quotes' --yaml-dump-null-as-empty
-                        set schema cache path, default is "./schemas" --targets TARGET [TARGET ...], -t TARGET [TARGET ...] targets to compile, default is all --labels [key=value [key=value ...]], -l [key=value [key=value ...]]
+                        dumps all none-type entries as empty, default is dumping as 'null' --targets TARGET [TARGET ...], -t TARGET [TARGET ...] targets to compile, default is all --labels [key=value [key=value ...]], -l [key=value [key=value ...]]